Government Graduate College of Science: Academics

 The college won the Board Championship in boxing in 2004-05.
 To boost up the sports activity, a boxing ring has been set up on the college campus.

 History

 The college by its present name came into being on 8 August 1973, in compliance with the orders of the then Governor of the Punjab, after merging Government Superior Science College, Lahore and Government Degree College, Wahdat Road, Lahore.
 At the same time the building which was constructed to house Government Intermediate college for Girls, Gulberg, Lahore and which remained unutilized, was also annexed to the college building and was named Government College of Science, Wahdat Road, Lahore.
-M. A. Saeed was appointed its first principal.
+Prof. M. A. Saeed was appointed its first principal.

 Department of English

 There is a department of English Language and Literature in the college.
 This department is located opposite to the principal office.
-All the teachers of this department are very dedicated and passionate.
 The faculty of English is considered to be the most powerful in the college as they have the highest number of people in college administration.
 The department has around 20 members.